The text rotation feature in Google Sheets rotates text in a cell, so it can be angled in any direction.

 Add flourishes to your dashboards in Google Sheets by using text rotation to create branded sidebars:

 This is achieved by merging cells, rotating text upwards inside the merged cell, adding a background color to column C, and then making B, C, and D narrow.

-This particular example was prompted by a recent question from a reader:
+This example was prompted by a question from a reader:

 How do I make a diagonal line to split a cell, so that I can enter text into two triangular subdivisions?

-You can’t split a cell explicitly, but you can use text rotation and formula-trickery to achieve this effect.
+Although you can’t split a cell explicitly, you can use rotated text to achieve this effect.

 More Table Formatting Tips